knurff/TextAnalyzer/README.md

 ## About
-TextAnalyzer is is a simple application to get statistics about the text inside many files that may be in different directories.
+TextAnalyzer is a simple application to get statistics about the text inside many files that may be in different directories.
 You can get:
 * list of words that occur most frequently;
 * list of words which are the least common;
 * general statistics about the number of words.